Skip to main content

 Huang: During the growth stage of the firm, the focus was inward, on Singapore and ensuring that we had developed the internal capability to deal with Singapore-based matters.
 However, as the firm has evolved, our clients also work with us to ensure that their interests across the region are covered.

-Accordingly, our partners have been tasked to establish a strong working relationship with reputable firms to ensure that we are able to not only provide a one-stop solution, but also to ensure that the advice that our foreign firms is accurate, addresses the client’s concerns and is suitable for the situation.
+Accordingly, our partners have been tasked to establish a strong working relationship with reputable firms to ensure that we are able to not only provide a one-stop solution, but also to ensure that the advice given by the foreign firms is accurate, addresses the client’s concerns and is suitable for the situation.

 Increasingly as business grows internationally, it is too inward-looking to only focus on Singapore – it has become part of the partner’s job to identify and develop strong regional firms that we can work with – so that our reputation is not compromised just because we are working across borders.